 The big performance in Star 80 is undoubtedly Roberts.
 This was his first big role and it has consistently been praised since the film came out, with some saying it still remains the performance of his career.
 To this day many feel Roberts was robbed for not getting an Oscar nomination that year.

 Snider is really the central character and its not surprising why.
-He’s the most complicated and interesting to watch.
+He’s the most captivating and interesting character to watch.
+As feeble as Snider’s attempts to act important and how awkwardly they fail are, it’s fascinating to watch.
 As Dorothy begins to mature and adapt Snider continues his pattern of failing.

-Even when he goes on a shopping spree to buy new clothes for the Hollywood setting he has found himself in, he ends up looking more pimp-ish and sleazy than he did before.
-No matter how many times he rehearses what to say staring into mirrors it’s all futile attempts in him trying to be the person he wants to be.
+Even when he goes on a shopping spree to buy new clothes for the Hollywood setting he has found himself in, he ends up looking even more pimp-ish and sleazy than he did before.
+No matter how many times he rehearses what to say staring into mirrors, it’s all futile attempts in him trying to be the person he wants to be.
+It’s almost painful to watch.

 His behavior increasingly gets more and more erratic as the story progresses.
 He yearns to be an important person and his failures just eat him up inside.
 Rather than stepping back and seeing that he’s his own reason for it, he blames others around him, particularly Stratten.